-The target of evaluation (TOE) is the operating system SuSE Linux Enterprise Server Version 8 (SLES) with service pack 3 and the certification-sles-eal3.rpm package.
+The target of evaluation (TOE) is the operating system SUSE Linux Enterprise Server Version 9 (SLES) with the certification-sles-ibm-eal4.rpm package.

 SLES is a general purpose, multi-user, multi-tasking Linux based operating system.
 It provides a platform for a variety of applications in the governmental and commercial environment.
 SLES is available on a broad range of computer systems, ranging from departmental servers to multi-processor enterprise servers.